All Episodes

 She ran track, participated in cheerleading, and socialized with friends, including a male classmate that was a close friend.

-Then, during her senior year, Owens found a boyfriend and, like a typical teenage girl, wanted to spend all her free time with him.
+Then, during her senior year, Owens found a boyfriend, and, like a typical teenage girl, wanted to spend all her free time with him.

-Oh, did he take Umbridge?
+How did he take umbrage?

 That just didn't sit well with him, she said.

-The tension rose between them until this is a classic friend who wants to fuck you.
+The tension rose between them until this is a classic friend who wants to fuck you, and then as soon as you start dating, it's like, God damn it, I fuckcking put it all this time.

-I deserve a pet of pussy.
+I deserve a pussy.

-I deserve a pet of pussy.
+I deserve a pussy.

 Idiot loser.

-Okay, the tension rose between them until one night when her cell phone rang, quote, I kept getting calls, she said, but they were from a block number and she ignored them.
+Okay, the tension rose between them until one night when her cell phone rang, quote, I kept getting calls, she said, but they were from a block number, and she ignored them.

 She listened to the messages later that night and heard a barrage of vitriol.

-Quote, you better not expletive be there because you might get a bullet in the back of your expletive head, proclaimed one message.
+Quote, You better not expletive be there because you might get a bullet in the back of your expletive head, proclaimed one message.

-In another one, the caller announces he's going to kill Owens because, quote, you're expletive, poor, and you're black, okay?
+In another one, the caller announces he's going to kill Owens because quote, you're expletive, poor, and you're black, okay?

 I just think it's just teenage hormones.